-12.1 The school has 1 defibrillator placed in Secretary

-- 12.2 The defibrillator is always accessible, and staff are aware of the location, and those who staff have been trained to use it.
+- 12.1 The school has 3 defibrillators: 2 in BV (Lucy and Gandhi) and 1 in MV (placed in corridor near the dining room and sports areas). - 12.2 The defibrillator is always accessible, and staff are aware of the location, and those who staff have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
 The manufacturer's instructions are circulated to all staff and use promoted should the need arise. - 12.3 The AED provider is responsible for replacing items such as batteries and our contract includes regular maintenance.
 The First Aid Coordinator is responsible for ensuring the provider complies with the contract.